-- (1) Within development areas, retain a minimum of 15% of the combined pre-harvest composition of western red cedar and yellow-cedar with a minimum area of 1 hectare, where: - (a) the development areas are greater than 10 hectares and the combined western red cedar and yellow-cedar component of pre-harvest stand composition is greater than 30%; or, - (b) the development areas are equal to or less than 10 hectares and the combined western red cedar and yellow-cedar component of the pre-harvest stand composition is greater than 60%. - (2) For the purpose of subsection (1), retain areas that are greater than 1 hectare in size and contain a range of diameters of western red cedar and yellow-cedar representative of the preharvest stands. - (3) Where the pre-harvest western red cedar and yellow-cedar species composition is greater than 20% in the total harvested area, regenerate the area to establish a composition of western red cedar and yellow-cedar that are equivalent to the pre-harvest composition. - (4) All areas retained in accordance with subsection (1) must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia.

-- 1. In development areas the Holder will comply with the objectives for western red cedar and yellow-cedar retention. - For the purpose of complying with the objective the following processes will be followed: Cedar retention in development areas - Cedar retention area requirements will be calculated by summing the weighted western red and yellow cedar content for the contributing areas, in hectares, based on the inventory mapping for the applicable polygons.

-Cedar regeneration requirements in development areas

-- ii.
-Where development areas have pre-harvest cedar (western red cedar and yellow cedar) composition greater than 20% in the harvested area, as indicated in the cruise compilation (measured in percent of cedar sph, not including dead potential or dead useless), the Holder will regenerate the area according to the minimum post-harvest cedar composition listed below, subject to Section 3. - iii.
-The cedar regeneration commitment will be determined on a cutblock by cutblock basis.
-The cedar regeneration requirement for a cutblock will be calculated by multiplying the NAR times the appropriate Minimum Post-Harvest Cedar Composition, as indicated in the table below.
-Location of planted cedar within the cutblock will be at the discretion of the prescribing Forester, and consistent with approved stocking standards.
+Objective 7 (1) Within development areas, retain a minimum of 15% of the combined pre-harvest composition of western redcedar and yellow-cedar with a minimum area of 1 hectare, where: (a) the development areas are greater than 10 hectares and the combined western redcedar and yellow-cedar component of pre-harvest stand composition is greater than 30%; or, (b) the development areas are equal to or less than 10 hectares and the combined western redcedar and yellow-cedar component of the pre-harvest stand composition is greater than 60%.
+(2) For the purpose of subsection (1), retain areas that are greater than 1 hectare in size and contain a range of diameters of western redcedar and yellow-cedar representative of the pre- harvest stands.
+(3) Where the pre-harvest western redcedar and yellow-cedar species composition is greater than 20% in the total harvested area, regenerate the area to establish a composition of western redcedar and yellow-cedar that are equivalent to the pre-harvest composition.
+(4) All areas retained in accordance with subsection (1) must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia.
+Strategy for FDU 1 and FDU 2 (1) In development areas the Holder will comply with the objectives for western redcedar and yellow-cedar retention.
+(2) For the purpose of complying with the objective the following processes will be followed: Cedar retention in development areas i) Cedar retention area requirements will be calculated by summing the weighted western redcedar and yellow-cedar content for the contributing areas, in hectares, based on the inventory mapping for the applicable polygons.
+A cedar retention example is provided the FSP Supporting Document.
+Cedar regeneration requirements in development areas i) Where development areas have pre-harvest cedar (western redcedar and yellow cedar) composition greater than 20% in the harvested area, as indicated in the cruise compilation (measured in percent of cedar sph, not including dead potential or dead useless), the Holder will regenerate the area according to the target and minimum post-harvest cedar composition listed below, subject to Section 3.